netdata/netdata/packaging/installer/methods/manual.md

 *Netdata will greatly benefit if you have the above packages installed, but it will still work without them.*

+### CentOS / RHEL 6.x

+On CentOS / RHEL 6.x, many of the dependencies for Netdata are only available with versions older than what we need, so special setup is required if manually installing packages.

+CentOS 6.x:

+- Enable the EPEL repo
+- Enable the additional repo from [okay.network](https://okay.network/blog-news/rpm-repositories-for-centos-6-and-7.html)

+And install the minimum required dependencies.

 ### CentOS / RHEL 8.x

 For CentOS / RHEL 8.x a lot of development packages have moved out into their